vimpostor/blog/content/intercepting-syscalls.md

 Such a malicious filter might, for example, cause an attempt to use setuid to set the caller's user IDs to nonzero values to instead return 0 without actually making the system call.
 {% end %}

 On the supervisor side we have to make some extra checks due to a kernel bug that does not notify the supervisor when the supervised process exits.
 [Since Linux 6.11 the bug is resolved](https://lore.kernel.org/all/20240628021014.231976-2-avagin@google.com/), so in that case the `SECCOMP_IOCTL_NOTIF_RECV` loop is sufficient and will return with `ENOENT`, when the child terminates.
-However on older kernel versions that `ioctl` would hang forever, so an easy workaround is to install a signal hander for `SIGCHLD` with [sigaction](https://man.archlinux.org/man/sigaction.2).
+However on older kernel versions that `ioctl` would hang forever, so an easy workaround is to install a signal handler for `SIGCHLD` with [sigaction](https://man.archlinux.org/man/sigaction.2).
 Just keep in mind to do the [old Unix dance of just using async-signal-safe functions](https://man.archlinux.org/man/signal-safety.7) inside of it, in particular no allocations or locks.
 Alternatively it is possible to [epoll](https://man.archlinux.org/man/epoll.7) the file descriptor returned when registering the BPF filter.

 Finally when the supervisor handles an intercepted system call received by `SECCOMP_IOCTL_NOTIF_RECV`, the `struct seccomp_notif *req` contains all the system call's arguments as part of its `data.args` array.
 Except that is not the whole truth, because while arguments fitting into one register are usually directly visible there, larger arguments (such as the file name to open) are passed as a pointer.
 Thus, all information that we then get at this stage is a useless pointer pointing into the memory of another process.